Skyvell/bmw-commision-design/README.md

 ### Calculation lambda
 The calculation lambda should be triggered via a Cronjob at the first date of every month.

+This should be done for every agent:
+1. From Midas, retrieve all contracts sold by this agent last month.
+2. From DynamoDB, retrieve the Sales Target Data for this agent for last month.
+3. Compute the penetration rate.
+4. Compute the percentage of volume target achieved.
+5. From DynamoDB, retrieve the commission matrix.
+6. Compute the commission percentage.
+7. Apply commission to all contracts.
+8. Update CoreView with this new commission.

 ```python
 class CommissionMatrix: